naaas94/me/README.md

-# Alejandro Garay — AI Solutions Architect
+# Alejandro Garay — Applied AI Engineer

 **I design, ship, and evaluate end‑to‑end AI systems** with a focus on NLP: retrieval‑augmented generation (RAG), agentic workflows, evaluation harnesses, and production patterns at individual scale.
 This repo is the **entry point** to my portfolio: code, diagrams, and evidence.